 As you advanced in your career and your skills improve, you'll recognize the signs of a coming issue before it happens.
 You might catch a junior artist about to wreck a render, or some newbie designer throwing half-baked expressions into your carefully sourced code.
 By stopping the problem before it begins, you become an invaluable member of the team...and you demonstrate real leadership.

 If you see a potential problem coming, take the steps now to prevent it or solve it.
 Anticipate.
 Take action.
 Be the person everyone can count on.

 Love What You Do

 Maybe you’re just burned out.
 It happens to all of us.
 If that’s the case, find a way to get your mojo back.
-Go see a kick ass animated film.
+Go see a kick-ass animated film.
 Spend 30 minutes on Wine After Coffee or Motionographer finding things that excite you.
 Better yet, read one of the many articles on the School of Motion blog dedicated to inspiration.

-Learn to communicate well visually, verbally, in writing.
-The better you can communicate your ideas, the more hire-able you will be.
+Learn to communicate well visually, verbally, and in writing.
+The better you can communicate your ideas, the more hireable you will be.

-11. Don’t be a Prima Donna!
+If You Want to be Hireable, Don’t be a Prima Donna!

 If you think you are the best and stop learning from others, you will stop improving and very quickly be surpassed.
 Be humble.
 Lose the ego.
 It’s something that all the truly great animators have in common.